bryzka/TICK/README.md

 ## Acknowledgements

-Thanks to the open-source community and prof. dr hab.
+Thanks to the The National Center for Biotechnology Information (NCBI) for BLAST, The BioPython community for providing libraries, open-source community and prof. dr hab.
 Anna Bajer for providing some example sequences and making this project possible.

 # Team
 Julia Byrska, Stanisław Janik